Overview

 What is the Empire State Fellows Program schedule and selection timeline?

-Applications for the 2022-2024 Empire State Fellows Class are now being accepted through April 11.
-Applications will be reviewed in April and preliminary interviews will be conducted in late April and May.
-Finalist interviews will be conducted in June.
-Candidates selected for placement in the Empire State Fellows program will receive offer letters in July, which will be contingent on the applicant completing a full background check.
+Applications will be reviewed in June and preliminary interviews will be conducted in July.
+Finalist interviews will be conducted in August.
+Candidates selected for placement in the Empire State Fellows program will receive offer letters in September, which will be contingent on the applicant completing a full background check.

 Applicants will have one week to confirm their participation in the program and to complete the paperwork required for the background check.
 Background checks should be completed by the start of the program.

-Empire State Fellows will begin work in Albany, New York in September 2022.
-The first full week of work will consist of an intensive orientation seminar, which will introduce Fellows to state government operations and current policy issues.
-After the one-week seminar, Fellows will resume full-time work in their assigned roles.
+Empire State Fellows will begin work in Albany, New York in January 2027.
+The first several weeks of work will consist of an intensive orientation seminar, which will introduce Fellows to state government operations and current policy issues.
+After this orientation, Fellows will resume full-time work in their assigned roles.

 Empire State Fellows commit to serving in their roles for the duration of the two-year Fellowship program.
 Empire State Fellows will participate in the educational program throughout the first year of the Fellowship.
 Fellows will participate in professional development events throughout the two-year Fellowship.